hpe-storage/python-hpedockerplugin/docs/manual-install.md

 -initial-cluster-state new
 ```

-For more information on etcd:
+For more information on setting up an etcd cluster see:

 https://github.com/coreos/etcd/releases/